Buzaabah/Buzaabah.github.io/_pages/about.md

 ## News
 - 2025.02: My Seminar on [Teaching Computers to Understand African Languages](https://www.princeton.edu/news/2025/02/07/millions-african-continent-cant-fully-benefit-ai-revolution-princeton-course-aims) was featured on Princeton University homepage.
+- 2025.01: Our [Lugha-Llama](https://huggingface.co/Lugha-Llama) Africa Centric language models are available on Huggingface
 - 2025.01: Our [IrokoBecnh](https://arxiv.org/abs/2406.03368) have been accepted at NAACL 2025.
 - 2023.10: Our [AfriQA](https://arxiv.org/abs/2305.06897) have been accepted at EMNLP 2023.
 - 2023.5: Our [MasakhaPOS](https://arxiv.org/abs/2305.13989) have been accepted at ACL 2023.